jcp650/Kickstarter-analysis/README.md

-# Analysis of Kickstarter campigns for musical theater in Great Britian
+# Analysis of Kickstarter campigns for musical theater in Great Britain

 ## Using Excel to analyze Kickstarter data